 What is it?

-Once Anchor Area is defined, it is possible to perform different actions such as check, click and swipe.
+Once an anchor area is defined, it is possible to perform different actions such as check, click and swipe.

 Check for a Healthy Website

-Healthy Website means that all elements of the page are correct and on its place.
-Therefore good anchor areas are
+Healthy Website means that all elements of the page are correct and in the right place.
+Therefore good anchor areas are:

 - Page Titles,

 - all other static parts of the webpage.

 Determine Anchor Areas to perform the next action

 Anchor areas are also used to determine if the next action can be done, especially clicks and keyboard inputs.
 For clicks, drawing an anchor area is mandatory.
 This allows us to wait until the page is ready and not still loading.
 Good anchor areas to perform clicks (swipes, keys) are:

 - Menu items